7 Module 6: Art in East Asia

 image

 A 1757 example of Chinoiserie: a fresco landscape with Mandarin tree, Vicenza, Italy.
-(Painting by Giovanni Domenico Tiepolo [1727–1804], under Public Domain)
+(Painting by Giovanni Domenico Tiepolo [1727–1804], believed to be under public domain in the U.S.)

 Although China was a major creative force in the art of East Asia, Chinese culture was influenced considerably at different times by the cultures of India, Central Asia, and even the Mediterranean.
 Influences of Greco-Roman architecture and sculpture, especially styles of columns and the drapery and representation of human figures in some Buddhist statues, were incorporated into traditions of Buddhist art in India and made their way across the Silk Road as far as Japan.
 The Western painting techniques of perspective, portraiture, and full canvas painting, were introduced (with limited influence) into China and Korea by Jesuits beginning in the Ming dynasty.
 By the late 18th century, some Japanese artists were experimenting with European landscape techniques and oil paints.
 Influences went the other way, as well, sometimes through complicated channels.
 For instance, the Dutch introduced the secrets of porcelain (favored in part because it held alcohol well) into Europe from Japan by the 17th century, stimulating the blue and white ware industries in Delft (located in Holland) and other cities.
 The blue and white pattern was actually Ming dynasty Chinese, though the cobalt blue pigment was Persian in origin.
 To complicate the story, the Japanese had earlier gotten porcelain secrets from a whole village of Korean potters kidnapped in the invasions of the late 16th century.